Kydlaw/Dissertation/Plan.md

 ## Big picture of the problematic

 # Literature review
-%%
 Fil rouge de la LR : Pourquoi - Métier / Quoi / Comment - Technique
-Tableau a double entree Metier/Techniques qui met en evidence le manque d'adequation pour repondre au quoi La colonne metier est repondue a la fin du premier chapitre contribution .
+Tableau a double entree Metier/Techniques qui met en evidence le manque d'adequation pour repondre au quoi La colonne metier est repondue a la fin du premier chapitre contribution.
 Mettre en avant ce manque dans ce chapitre et revenir a la fin du chapitre suivant pour completer le tableau

-%%
-The aim of the literature review is to high the gaps in the literature around my problematic.
+The aim of the literature review is to highlight the gaps in the literature around my problematic.
 It is organized in order to successively narrow the scientific challenges around the sub-problematics identified earlier.
 1. What?
 Crisis situation models that we can implement using sociel media data
 2. How?
 Existing systems to process social media data.
 Existing systems to implement crisis situation models using social media data
 3. Why?
 What is the reason to implement these models in first place?
 What is the context in which these systems exist?
 Operators' needs of information and how do they fit in the picture?

-%%## Role of social media in crisis situation models
+ Role of social media in crisis situation models
 - What is a model?
 How do we model? (probably going to be an appendix)
 - Existing Crisis situation models
 - Crisis situation models that take into account the available data on socia media.